fengsp/clock/README.rst

 Better
 ------

-If you feel anything wrong, feedbacks or pull requests are welcomed.
+If you feel anything wrong, feedbacks or pull requests are welcome.